Sahasrara/AudioStreamStoreDemo/README.md

 - p50 time to first byte: 566ms

-*1 - 118kb Utterances Streamed and Read Simultaneously from One Node in 4096 byte chunks*
+*1 - 118kb Audio File Streamed and Read Simultaneously from One Node in 4096 byte chunks*

 Redis